BDC Hamburger Icon

 Dr. Bronner’s

-The soap and personal care products company might be noted for its elaborate labeling.
-Still, the company is just as well known for making commitments to building a better planet.
-In 2015, Dr. Bronner’s obtained its B Corporation certification, which audits and grades businesses for environmental performance.
-Since that initial certification, Dr. Bronner’s has been one of the highest-scoring B Corporations in the world.
+The soap and personal care products company might be noted for its elaborate labeling, but it is equally known for its commitment to building a better planet.
+Dr. Bronner’s obtained its B Corporation certification in 2015 and has consistently ranked among the top B Corporations globally for its environmental and social performance.

-The bricks many of us played with as children come from one of the leading companies when it comes to investing in sustainability.
-In September 2020, the company pledged more than $400 million to make all packaging sustainable by 2025.
-Those funds will also be invested in projects that will turn LEGO into a carbon-neutral company and educate children on environmental issues with “learning through play” initiatives, as well as other strategies to help the company reduce its footprint on the planet.
-As for the toys themselves, LEGO has pledged to convert to fully sustainable production practices by 2030.
+The bricks many of us played with as children come from one of the leading companies investing in sustainability.
+In September 2020, the company pledged more than $400 million to make all packaging sustainable by 2025, an initiative that is currently underway.
+These funds are also being invested in renewable energy projects and innovative materials to help Lego achieve carbon neutrality.
+Additionally, the company is educating children on environmental issues with “learning through play” initiatives and other strategies to reduce its environmental footprint.
+As for the toys themselves, Lego has pledged to convert to fully sustainable production practices by 2032, including using recycled and bio-based materials for its products.

 TipBottom line